International Paper Contest

 Call for Papers

-Papers submitted to the International Paper Contest can discuss research problems, policies, practical issues in or outside of LIS work settings, and case studies on any aspect of the 2019 ASIS&T Annual Meeting theme from a local and/or international perspective.
+Papers submitted to this contest can discuss research problems, policies, practical issues in or outside of LIS work settings, and case studies on any aspect of the 2020 ASIS&T Annual Meeting theme from a local and/or international perspective.

 Topics include, but are not limited to the following core areas: